<< Previous wine Next wine >>

 LOCATION, SOIL, CLIMATE:

-The vineyards are located in Zone 7, in the high elevation district of San Martin de Valdeiglesias at 800 meters (2,625 ft.) elevation.
+The vineyards are located in the high elevation district of San Martin de Valdeiglesias at 800 meters (2,625 ft.) elevation.
 The sandy and limestone soil in this area is responsible for the mineral characters expressed in Zestos.
-For climate, the area's high elevation of 800 meters makes it the most extreme climate in the region.
+The area's high elevation makes it the most extreme climate in the DO.
 The risk of frost during early budding and flowering is very high.
 However, when the risk of frost is low, San Martin produces among the most floral and mineral Garnachas in all of Spain.
 The average temperature from April to October is 17.9C (64.2F) and yearly rainfall is 574mm (22.6 in).